rio-ke/proof-of-concepts/linux/linux-basics.md

  > =| tee and >> = |tee -a

- Note: tee Cannot be used for file creation as it eliminates duplication.
+ **Note**: tee Cannot be used for file creation as it eliminates duplication.